-- As of Tuesday, there are more than 417,582 confirmed cases of the virus spread out over 169 countries.
-There have been over 18,612 deaths.
-The vast majority of these cases are mild, and almost a third of those who have been infected have already recovered.
-107,247 people have fully recovered so far.
+- As of Tuesday, there are more than 826,222 confirmed cases of the virus spread out over 179 countries.
+There have been over 40,700 deaths.
+On the bright side, the vast majority of these cases are mild, and almost a third of those who have been infected have already recovered.
+In fact, 174,115 people have fully recovered so far.

-- Italy is currently in a nationwide lockdown as the confirmed cases of coronavirus have jumped past 69,000 while the death toll has risen above 6,800.
-It just surpassed China for having the largest number of COVID-19 deaths in the world.
-It still ranks below China for being the most infected country in the world.
+- Italy is currently in a nationwide lockdown as the confirmed cases of coronavirus have jumped past 105,792 while the death toll has risen above 12,400.
+Along with Spain, it has surpassed China for having the largest number of COVID-19 deaths in the world.
+It ranks second for being the most infected country in the world.
+Right now, the U.S. is number one.
 Additionally, a study by Italy's national health authority found that more than 99% of Italy’s coronavirus fatalities were people who suffered from previous medical conditions.

 - Havana, Cuba authorized a small British cruise ship carrying coronavirus patients on board to dock.
 Foreign Minister Bruno Rodríguez stated that the passengers and crew of the MS Braemar would be received according to sanitary protocols that have been established by the WHO.

 - India has extended its lockdown to cover almost the entire country.
-The lockdown, which will take effect on Monday, will cover almost 1.3 billion people.
+The lockdown took effect this past Monday and covers almost 1.3 billion people.
 Indian authorities have grounded all domestic flights, shut India's borders, and will block around a million Hindu pilgrims from visiting the holy city of Ayodha starting Wednesday.
 The number of confirmed cases in India hovers around 540.

 - The European Space Agency released a map showing a drop in nitrogen dioxide emissions over China.
 The map depicts a massive decrease in emissions over China between December and March.
 This was due to the closure of hundreds of factories, power plants, and industrial facilities as well as a reduction in vehicles in all major Chinese cities.